calli-eve/eve-metro/README.md

 - Should be called periodically to maintain clean access control lists
 - Helps ensure only currently valid entities maintain access

+## EVE Static Data Export (SDE)

+The application requires the EVE Online Static Data Export to function.
+This contains essential information about EVE Online's universe structure.

+### Setup

+1. Download the latest SDE from [Fuzzwork sqlite conversion](https://www.fuzzwork.co.uk/dump/sqlite-latest.sqlite.bz2)
+2. Extract the SDE to your configured `SDE_PATH`
+3. Ensure the application has read access to this directory

+### Updating
+The SDE should be updated when CCP releases new versions, typically after major game updates that change universe structure.

 ## Environment Variables

 ### EVE Online Integration